nakmuaycactus/LabOps/README.md

 ### LogRhythm

 LogRhythm is installed on a dedicated VM within the environment.
-It collects logs from various sources, including auditd, Auditbeats, Apache logs, and syslog from other VMs.
-This allows for real-time monitoring and analysis of security events and incidents.
+It collects and processes logs from the Ubuntu machine and Windows domain, allowing for real-time monitoring and analysis of security events and incidents.
-Deployment

-## End

-Please refer to the project's documentation and deployment scripts for detailed instructions on how to provision and configure the VMs in your homelab environment.

-Feel free to contribute, report issues, or provide feedback to help improve this cybersecurity internship project.
-Happy hacking and learning!